Image

 • limited in time

 If you are going through a checkpoint in Ripley County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
-Our skilled Ripley County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
-Reach out to us online to review your situation with a kind and cunning DUI attorney near you today.
+Our determined Ripley County, MO attorneys will ferociously defend you and protect your rights in the court of law.
+Contact us online to discuss your case with a kind and cunning DUI attorney near you today.

 Through Combs Waterkotte, you have access to some of the best criminal defense services in the Ripley County, MO area.
-A Combs Waterkotte DUI attorney near you will fight for your rights and navigate the legal process when you have been arrested for driving under the influence in Ripley County or anywhere in Missouri.
-Our team of Ripley County, MO attorneys have expertise in a number of other case types, including:
+At Combs Waterkotte, a DUI attorney near you will protect you against the court and navigate the legal process when you have been charged with driving under the influence of alcohol or drugs in Ripley County or anywhere in Missouri.
+Our team of Ripley County, MO attorneys have expertise in a variety of other kinds of cases, including:

-Click below to learn more about different kinds of DUI cases in Missouri and how Combs Waterkotte’s DUI attorneys in Ripley County, MO can defend you.
+Click below to learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Ripley County, MO can defend you.

-Do yourself a favor and act now.
-If you were stopped or arrested for driving under the influence near Ripley County, MO, find a DUI attorney near you whom you can trust.
+There is no time to waste.
+If you were stopped or arrested for driving under the influence near Ripley County, MO, you need to hire a DUI attorney near you whom you can trust.
 Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
 Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Ripley County, MO will protect you.
-Contact our Ripley County, MO defense law firm now to consult a lawyer about your rights, your case and your future.
+Contact our Ripley County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.

 View Service Areas